weimeng23/dotfiles/README.md

 # dotfiles
-@wmeng223 does dotfiles for ubuntu and macOS
+@wmeng223 does dotfiles for Ubuntu and OS X